l0n3m4n/Writeups/creative/creative.md

 ```
 ## Checking submit request
-> I found a URL submit form that can send a GET request to my own IP or host, which could indicate potential vulnerabilities in the application.
+> found a URL submit form that can send a GET request to my own IP or host, which could indicate potential vulnerabilities in the application.
 ![responce](response.png)
 ![parameter](parameter.png)